What They Are

 What Providers Are Doing to Prevent Patient Falls

 Massachusetts hospitals have been leaders in addressing falls prevention.
-Our hospitals continue to encourage efforts to address this serious issue, particularly regarding falls-associated morbidity and mortality for older adults.
-Hospitals have collaborated on and established Falls Prevention Programs in accordance with the Joint Commission's National Patient Safety Goal #9: Reduce the risk of patient harm resulting from falls.
+Our hospital leaders continue to encourage efforts to address this serious issue, particularly regarding falls-associated morbidity and mortality for older adults.
+Hospitals have collaborated on and established Falls Prevention Programs in accordance with The Joint Commission Hospital Standards to assess the patient's risk for falls, and to implement interventions to reduce falls based on the patient's fall risk assessment.
+In addition, hospital is expected to evaluate the effectiveness of fall reduction activities.
 Falls prevention programs include multidisciplinary predictive falls risk assessments for patients when they are first admitted to the hospital, as well as customizing falls prevention programs to meet individual patient needs.
 Hospitals report serious patient falls to the Department of Public Health, and public reporting of these serious falls began in 2009.
 Every Massachusetts hospital is also voluntarily collecting falls data through the National Quality Forum's Nursing Sensitive Indicators of Falls and Falls with Injury.
 This data has been publicly reported since the summer of 2007.

-MHA, in partnership with the Massachusetts Organization of Nurse Executives (MONE) Practice Committee, has added extensively to falls prevention knowledge by researching and sharing best practices regarding this key quality indicator among hospitals throughout the state, and by posting on the PatientCareLink and MONE websites.
+MHA , in partnership with the Organization of Nurse Leaders (ONL) Practice Committee, has added extensively to falls prevention knowledge by researching and sharing best practices regarding this key quality indicator among hospitals throughout the state and by posting on the PatientCareLink and ONL websites.

 2010 AGS/BGS Clinical Practice Guideline: Prevention of Falls in Older Persons